-While not every aspect of marketing and advertising needs to be scientific as Jeff Bezos has advised severally before, careful experimentation is always the key in terms of implementing any plan.
+Not every aspect of marketing and advertising needs to be scientific, as Jeff Bezos has advised severally.
+Careful experimentation is always the key in terms of implementing any plan.
 As with any scientific experiment, a clear goal is required and this objective is essential for any kind of marketing or advertising effort.

 Now, that’s not to say marketing or advertising is just about experimenting but rather to outline the first step that this process has in common with scientific experiments.